 What led you to IBS?

 Someone from my former company had taken a job with IBS and knew they were looking for a branch manager for the Cincinnati office.
-This coworker recommended me to Dan (IBS CEO and founder), I interviewed, and he offered me the position.
-I was attracted to the culture of IBS, but I also liked that IBS had the ability to do project based solutions in addition to IT Staffing.
+This coworker recommended me to Dan Williams (CEO and Founder, IBS).
+I interviewed, and he offered me the position.
+I was attracted to the culture of IBS, but I also liked that IBS had the ability to do project-based solutions in addition to IT Staffing.

-What are some things IBS that make IBS different from other companies you’ve worked for?
+What are some things that make IBS different from other companies you’ve worked for?

 What is your favorite part about being company president?

 I also enjoy traveling to the different branches.
 I like just getting to hang out with the different teams.
-I’ve also gotten to visit our development center in India twice.
-They’re such great people and always make me feel welcome.
+I’ve also had the opportunity to visit our development center in India several times.
+We have such a great team, and they always make me feel welcome.

 What is your favorite memory of working with IBS?

 I’ve had so many great opportunities that it’s hard to choose just one.
 Going on the top performer trips is definitely one of my favorite things to do with the company, though.
-It’s so fun to see the people that you work with outside of a work environment.
-I especially enjoy when these trips are at resorts because everyone is kind of “forced” to hang out with each other.
-You get to do things as a team.
-I also appreciate the chances I’ve had to visit our office in India and getting to explore a different culture.
+It’s so fun to see the people that you work with outside of an office environment.
+I especially enjoy when we do group activities on these trips where we get to do things as a team.
+I also appreciate the chances I’ve had to visit our offices in India and getting to experience a different culture.

 One funny memory I have of IBS is something my son did during one of our office Christmas parties.
 I had only been with IBS for a few years, and my youngest was only 18 months old at the time.
 We were getting food from the buffet and he stuck his whole arm into the bowl of ranch dressing!